laytenter/Insider-London/_posts/2015-01-05-insider-london-best-of-2014-on-the-blog.md

 <img class="aligncenter wp-image-13960 " src="/wp-content/uploads/2014/02/Tube-Facts-Infographic-Thumb.jpg" alt="Tube Facts Infographic Thumb" width="569" height="1570" />

-We love the London Underground and Tube.
-So much so that we produced this almighty <a href="https://www.insider-london.co.uk/tube-facts-infographic/" target="_blank">London tube facts infographic</a> (for a larger version <a href="https://www.insider-london.co.uk/tube-facts-infographic/" target="_blank">just click here</a>).
-Something to think about before you decide to take the stairs at Hampstead.
 For more London Underground stats, we also pulled together <a href="/insider-londons-best-of-the-london-underground-and-tube/" target="_blank">our all-time favourite posts here</a>, and learned about plans for <a href="/the-next-generation-of-london-underground-trains/" target="_blank">the next generation of tube trains here</a>.

 <img class="aligncenter wp-image-13919 size-full" src="/wp-content/uploads/2014/02/Growing-Underground-Tunnel.jpg" alt="Growing Underground Tunnel" width="569" height="430" />